What do Houses Look Like in Bolivia? A Full Overview & Details

 Colonial houses next to modern skyscrapers, in La Paz, Bolivia.

-These colonial homes put a contrast to a lot of modern high-rises that are usually next to them.
-These skyscrapers are often blocks of apartments, but also spaces for corporations and businesses.
-This results in a mix of colonial houses with cutting-edge high-rises, which is often seen in downtown areas of large cities in Bolivia.
+These colonial homes create a contrast with the numerous modern high-rises that are typically located nearby.
+These skyscrapers are often apartment blocks, but also spaces for corporations and businesses.
+This results in a mix of colonial houses and cutting-edge high-rises, which is commonly seen in the downtown areas of large Bolivian cities.

-In other newer cities that were founded after Bolivia’s independence, like El Alto city, you will find that they usually have many multiple-story buildings of apartments, offices, and commercial spaces, along with high-rises in the downtown areas.
-Endless 4 to 6-story buildings, along with some skyscrapers will be seen in these newer urban areas.
+In other, newer cities founded after Bolivia’s independence, like El Alto city, you’ll find that they typically have many multi-story buildings with apartments, offices, and commercial spaces, along with high-rises in the downtown areas.
+Endless 4- to 6-story buildings, along with some skyscrapers, can be seen in these newer urban areas.

-Houses belonging mostly to poor people will be present in the boundaries of cities, so they will look modest and small.
-In many cases they will lack proper maintenance, they’ll be done with not as robust materials, like adobe and wood, or won’t have finishing work done and very often will lack basic home services, but usually surrounded by brick walls, steel mesh, or wood fences.
+Houses primarily belonging to lower-income individuals will be present on the outskirts of cities, so they will appear modest and small.
+In many cases, they will lack proper maintenance, be constructed with less durable materials like adobe and wood, or lack finishing work.
+They very often lack basic utilities, but they are usually surrounded by brick walls, steel mesh, or wooden fences.

 A poor neighborhood in the outskirts of Cochabamba city, Bolivia

-A poor neighborhood on the outskirts of Cochabamba City, Bolivia
+A low-income neighborhood on the outskirts of Cochabamba City, Bolivia.

-But in some cases, wealthy people are living in some neighborhoods near rural areas, and these homes have the look of vacation homes, with all the proper amenities for a comfortable resting place.
-This is normally seen in some neighborhoods like:
+However, in some cases, affluent individuals reside in certain neighborhoods near rural areas, and these homes have the appearance of vacation homes, with all the necessary amenities for a comfortable retreat.
+This is commonly observed in neighborhoods like:

 • Valencia in La Paz